julianolf/cebolatol/README.md

 ## How do I use it?

-cebolatol provides two different ways to interact with it, an RESTful API that can be accessed as specified below and an small web application available _here_.
+cebolatol provides two different ways to interact with it, an RESTful API that can be accessed as specified below and an small web application available [here](http://cebolatol.julianofernandes.com.br).
 In either cases you sends your message and receives the same one translated.

 ### API

 How explained before it is a very simple application and its API provides one single resource to query `/api/tlanslate`.
 One single parameter is required `message` containing, obviously, the message to be translated.
-The project is hosted _here_ and the example will reference to that address.
+The project is hosted [here](http://cebolatol.julianofernandes.com.br) and the example will reference to that address.

 * Request details
 	* **RESOURCE** /api/tlanslate